-Aim: To be able to shape and evaluate your own personal and professional development, using insight into your own behaviours and attitudes and their impact to modify behaviour and to practise within the framework of the relevant professional codes of conduct: GMC's Good Medical Practice (as used for appraisal and revalidation for consultants in public health), FPH Good Public Health Practice, and the UKPHR's Code of Conduct.
+Aim: To be able to shape and evaluate own personal and professional development, using insight into own behaviours and attitudes and their impact.
+Able to modify behaviour and to practise within the framework of the relevant professional codes of conduct including GMC's Good Medical Practice, FPH's Good Public Health Practice, and the UKPHR's Code of Conduct.